fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://godiego.tech/posts/STO/">-Subdomain Takeover in Azure: making a PoC</a>

+<a href="https://payatu.com/blog/abhilashnigam/ios-pentesing-guide-from-a-n00bs-perspective.1">-IOS Pentesting Guide From A N00bs Perspective</a>

 <a href="https://medium.com/@dPhoeniixx/tiktok-for-android-1-click-rce-240266e78105">-TikTok for Android 1-Click RCE</a>

 <a href="https://www.youtube.com/watch?v=Fzx7OWZId6U">-Account Takeover using OAuth Misconfiguration | Badoo Bug Bounty $300</a>